antheaddigital/zimmyb-site/README.md

 ### Adding a new book:
 1. Admin -> Posts -> New Post.
 Give post a title.
 Under Custom Fields create a new custom field for book_copy_key.
 2. Add book info to books array : /books/_books.php
 3. Create php page file in /books/_books.php and name it the book_copy_key value.
+All content for the book page is managed on the created book php file.
+All images are store in /books/imgs/.
 ```php
 // Example of array node that gets added to the books array
 "[book_copy_key value]" => [